learn-co-curriculum/hs-invitation-maker-lab/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/weasley.jpg" width="150" align="left" hspace="10">
 Ron Weasley is graduating from Hogwarts!
 He's got Percy Weasley's graduation invitations from a few years ago, which Percy wrote out by hand before sending them via owl post.
 Percy could have saved a lot of time by using the magic of programming to automate this task.
 Help Ron get these invitations printed quickly so he can spend more time playing Quidditch.

 How can you automate this task?
-There are the few ways we can do this...
+There are a few ways we can do this...

 #### gsub
 The `gsub` method is a handy Ruby tool that allows you to `globally substitute` a word or letter for another word or letter within a string.
 That means *every time the word or letter appears in the string, it will be substituted out.* Let's take a look at how that works.